Azure/azure-functions-openapi-extension/docs/integrate-with-apim.md

 ## Clean-up Resources ##

-When you continue to the another step, [Support Azure Functions v1 with Open API Extension][docs v1 suppport], you'll need to keep all your resources in place to build on what you've already done.
+When you continue to the another step, [Support Azure Functions v1 with OpenAPI Extension][docs v1 suppport], you'll need to keep all your resources in place to build on what you've already done.

 Otherwise, you can use the following steps to delete the function app and its related resources to avoid incurring any further costs.